twineworks/tweakflow/site/content/reference.md

 The given module path is first appended the default module extension if not present.
 Then the module path is searched for on the load path.
 If the module path starts with a dot, tweakflow searches for the file relative to the module doing the import.
 The resulting path must still be on the load path.
 If the module path does not start with a dot, tweakflow searches all load path locations in their specified order.
 The order is typically specified on the command line when using [language tools](#language-tools) or by the host application when embedding.

+Two modules may import each other's exports.
+However, an import must ultimately refer to a concrete enity.
+It must not refer back to itself through a circular chain of imports, aliases, and exports.

 **Examples**

 Module `"./util/strings.tf"` is imported as a whole below.
 Any exported name `x` is available as `utils.x` locally.